RedSerge/ColonizationTools/README.md

 6)	In any case, sign peace with all the European powers and run TERMS.EXE to declare an independence.
 7)	Win the War.
 8)	[Additional step] Run TERMS.EXE twice to recover your “colonial” status and continue playing.
 Run TAXPATCH.EXE to block the taxation (you’re independent, after all! :) ).
 Play till the War of Succession on the next step.
 Use SWITCH.EXE to select the appropriate mode (keep that fancy rebel USA flag :) – or do some business, like signing peace treaty with rivals or building new colony, for example).
-9)	[Unnecessary step] Manipulate the allegiance of the colonies via REPAINT.EXE and REALITY.EXE, if needed.
+9)	[Unnecessary step] Manipulate the allegiance of the colonies via REPAINT.EXE, HOTSEAT.EXE and REALITY.EXE, if needed.
 Run “TIMEWRAP.EXE 102”, load the save game from slot #2 and watch your colonists travel through time :) .
 10)	[Necessary step] **Have fun!** :)